sassoftware/sas-trustworthy-ai-life-cycle/README.md

 It aims to make the U.S. National Institute of Standards and Technology's (NIST) recommendations, standards, and best practices for [AI risk management](https://airc.nist.gov/AI_RMF_Knowledge_Base/AI_RMF) easier to adopt and follow.

 The life cycle helps organizational stakeholders specify individual roles and expectations, gather required documentation, and outline factors for consideration.
-As a result, teams can produce documentation to support the assertion that the organization has done its due diligence to provide evidence that the model is fair, and their processes do not cause harm.
+As a result, teams can produce documentation to support the assertion that the organization has done its due diligence to provide evidence that the model is fair and their processes do not cause harm.

 The SAS Trustworthy AI Life Cycle is a stepwise process organized into sections.
 Many tasks in the life cycle reflect guidelines put forth by the [NIST AI Risk Management Framework Playbook](https://www.nist.gov/itl/ai-risk-management-framework) as it appeared in October 2023.